HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

 ### Top attributes

-The most popular attribute, by far, was and still is class:
+The most popular attribute, by far, was and still is `class`:

 {{ figure_markup(
   image="attribute-usage.png",